Introducing the Forecasts API — Event-driven forecasts for precise demand planning. Fast, accurate, and easy to run.

 Querying the Loaded Data

 Once the data is successfully loaded into BigQuery, you can begin querying it to derive insights relevant to your use case.
 This section provides an example of a BigQuery SQL query tailored to Tom’s scenario as outlined earlier.
-While the initial data load might have utilized specific filters via the Control Center or API parameters, it's often useful to perform additional queries directly within BigQuery.
+While the initial data load might have utilized specific filters via the WebApp or API parameters, it's often useful to perform additional queries directly within BigQuery.
 This capability is particularly valuable if you have loaded a broader dataset and need to perform dynamic or complex filtering post-load.

 Some common fields to query are: